Map of the whole of Shiga Prefecture

 Mt.
 Shizugatake, one of the Eight Views of Lake Biwa, commands views of the Okubiwako area and Chikubu Island from north to south, Mt.
 Ibuki to the east, and Lake Yogo to the north.
 This is the site of the Battle of Shizugatake, which was fought in 1583 between Hashiba Hideyoshi (later Toyotomi Hideyoshi) and Shibata Katsuie, featuring a battlefield monument and a monument to the war dead.
 Various hiking courses are available to enjoy the scenery of Lake Biwa and Lake Yogo and the historic sites.
 There is a lift from Ooto at the foot of the mountain.
 (Closed in winter) AddressEkimachi Terrace Nagahama, 3-24 Kitafune-cho, Nagahama City, Shiga Prefecture Regular Closing DayLift service is suspended in winter due to snow.
 Website

-• Toju Shoin no name
+• Toju Shoin Recommended spots

 スポット画像未設定